 If you need more points, you can buy them.
 You can purchase anywhere from 2,000 to 60,000 points at a time, in blocks of 500 (1,000 during promotions).
 Another Rapid Rewards member can also transfer points to you.

 Best credit cards for earning Rapid Rewards points

-You can earn Rapid Rewards faster by making purchases with select credit cards, including co-branded Southwest Airlines cards.
+You can earn Rapid Rewards faster by making purchases with select travel credit cards, including co-branded Southwest Airlines cards.
 Here are our top picks:

 Southwest Rapid Rewards® Plus Credit Card: Best for a low annual fee

 When you sign up for the Southwest Rapid Rewards Plus Credit Card, you can earn a staller up to 100,000 bonus points.
 More specifically, earn 50,000 bonus points after spending $2,000 on purchases in the first three months your account is open, plus an additional 50,000 bonus points after spending a total of $12,000 on purchases in the first 12 months.
 Further, enjoy 3,000 anniversary points each year.

 With the Southwest Rapid Rewards Plus, you’ll earn 2X points on Southwest purchases, 2X points on local transit and commuting (include rideshare services), 2X points on internet, cable, phone services and select streaming and 1X points on all other purchases.

 Be aware this card charges foreign transaction fees as well as a $69 annual fee (though the annual fee is lower than other co-branded Southwest cards).

 Southwest Rapid Rewards® Premier Credit Card: Best for A-list status